praw-dev/praw/docs/getting_started/faq.rst

 you are trying to sign in with has 2FA enabled, and as such, either needs a 2FA token or a refresh token to sign in.
 A refresh token is preferred, because then you will not need to enter a 2FA token in order to sign in, and the session will last for longer than an hour.
-Refer to :ref:`2FA` and :ref:`code_flow` in order to use the respective auth methods.
+Refer to :ref:`2FA` and :ref:`refresh_token` in order to use the respective auth methods.

 .. _faq3: